shakacode/turbolinks/README.md

 Because Turbolinks navigation proceeds without a full load, the browser's native progress indicator won't be activated.
 Turbolinks ships with a JavaScript and CSS-based progress bar to compensate.

-The progress bar is implemented as a `<div>` element with the class name `.turbolinks-progress-bar`.
+The progress bar is implemented as a `<div>` element with the class name `turbolinks-progress-bar`.
 Its default styles are included first in the document head such that they can be overridden by rules that come later.
 For example, a thick green progress bar:

 ```css
 .turbolinks-progress-bar {